 Industrial Equipment

-What is a Factory Crane?
+What is an Overhead Crane?

-A factory crane (also known as a bridge crane) is equipment designed to lift and transport heavy loads safely and efficiently inside manufacturing plants and industrial facilities.
+An overhead crane (also known as a bridge crane) is equipment designed to lift and transport heavy loads safely and efficiently inside manufacturing plants and industrial facilities.
 The crane runs on a system of steel beams and uses hoists, winches, cables, and hooks to move goods.
 It can operate in two directions: lengthwise across the factory and side to side along the crane beam.

-Factory cranes are built to handle large capacities, ranging from 1 ton up to 500 tons.
+Overhead cranes are built to handle large capacities, ranging from 1 ton up to 500 tons.
 Powered by electric motors, they give businesses flexibility, convenience, and greater safety.
 Most models are operated remotely, allowing the crane operator to control movements with ease.

-Structure of a Factory Crane
+Structure of an Overhead Crane

 A factory crane is made up of several key components: